buzaturadu/stuff/pfsense_install/pfsense_install.md

 	apt install -y qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils virt-manager
 <br/>
 Set up the network creating the bridges.
-Like we said earlier we need 3 networks so we have to create 3 network bridges on the server
+Like we said earlier we need 2 networks so we have to create 2 network bridges on the server

-	brctl addbr virbr0 && brctl addbr virbr1 && brctl addbr virbr2
+	brctl addbr virbr0 && brctl addbr virbr1
 <br/>

 To have your things a little in order let's create a folder for your VM disk's called vmdisks